-In the case of our lead eHSC product candidate, VOR33, we are not aware of any approved products or product candidates in development that apply gene engineering technology to donor HSCs in order to reduce the on-target toxicity of targeted cancer therapies.
-However, researchers at the University of Pennsylvania ("UPenn") have published the results of academic studies on gene engineering HSCs for this purpose, and UPenn has licensed intellectual property related to this approach to Tmunity Therapeutics Incorporated.
-We are also aware of a large number of companies that are attempting to address the problem of on-target toxicity through other treatment modalities, including many companies attempting to improve the specificity of targeted therapies, including CD33-directed targeted therapies, for AML and other hematological cancer cells.
-For example, Johnson & Johnson and Amgen Inc. have CD33-directed bispecific antibodies in Phase 1 clinical development, 2seventy bio is studying a regulatable CD33 CAR-T and CRISPR Therapeutics AG has released data from preclinical studies for an allogeneic CAR-T program targeting CD33.
-If any of these companies successfully develop effective targeted therapies for hematological malignancies without significant on-target toxicity, we believe they could compete with our eHSCs, including VOR33.
+In the case of our lead eHSC product candidate, trem-cel, we are not aware of any approved products in development that apply gene engineering technology to donor HSCs in order to reduce the on-target toxicity of targeted cancer therapies.
+However, Cimeio Therapeutics is a private company that is pursuing a "cell-shielding technology" with "paired immunotherapies" approach to improve HSCTs that could be competitive although there are no known pipeline candidates for CD33.
+Researchers at the University of Pennsylvania ("UPenn") have published the results of academic studies on gene engineering HSCs for this purpose, and UPenn has licensed intellectual property related to this approach to Tmunity Therapeutics Incorporated who merged with Kite Pharma in 2022.
+UPenn, Dana Farber, Heidelberg University Hospital and Beam Therapeutics have presented preclinical research engineering HSCs paired with a targeted therapy as a HSCT conditioning approach and/or treatment for hematopoietic malignancies.
+We are also aware of many companies that are attempting to address the problem of on-target toxicity through other treatment modalities, by attempting to improve the specificity of targeted therapies, including CD33-directed targeted therapies, for AML and other hematological cancer cells.
+For example, Johnson & Johnson and Amgen Inc. have CD33-directed bispecific antibodies in Phase 1 clinical development.
+There are also regulatable CD33 CAR-Ts being pursued by 2seventy bio, AvenCell, Aleta Biotherapeutics and Senti Biosciences.
+If any of these companies successfully develop effective targeted therapies for hematological malignancies without significant on-target toxicity, we believe they could compete with our eHSCs, including trem-cel.

-In the case of VCAR33, there are a number of companies exploring CAR-T therapies in early trials for relapsed/refractory AML.
-Some of these therapies are directed against targets that have approved monoclonal antibody competitors on the market already, while others have novel targets.
-For example, PersonGen BioTherapeutics (Suzhou) Co., Ltd. is studying a CAR-T therapy targeting tumor associated antigens, Precigen, Inc. is studying a CAR-T therapy targeting CD33 and Mustang Bio, Inc. and Cellectis S.A. are separately studying CAR-T therapies targeting CD123.
-Dual targeting CAR-T cell-based approaches have also recently begun clinical trials, including the ICG-144 program by iCell Gene Therapeutics, LLC, BG-NE1 by Guangzhou Bio-Gene and the LB1910 program from Legend Biotech Corporation, each of which target both CD33 and CLL-1.
+In the case of VCAR33, there are several companies exploring CAR-T therapies in early trials for relapsed/refractory AML.
+City of Hope has opened a Phase 1 clinical trial treating relapsed/refractory AML using patient-specific donor-derived (allogeneic) CD33-CAR T cells which is a similar approach to VCAR33^{ALLO} using donor-derived (allogeneic) CD33-CAR-Ts post-transplant.
+There are also a number of autologous CAR-Ts in clinical phase development to treat relapsed/refractory AML, including Precigen, Inc., which is studying the CD33 target; Kite Pharma and Baylor College are studying CLL-1; St. Jude Children's Hospital, UPenn, Mustang Bio, Inc. and Cellectis S.A. are investigating CAR-T therapies targeting CD123.
+There are also a number of CAR-T clinical studies open in China.
+Dual targeting CAR-T cell-based approaches are also being studied by iCell Gene Therapeutics, LLC, Guangzhou Bio-Gene and Legend Biotech Corporation, each of which target both CD33 and CLL-1.